Pandoa/FirebaseFeatures/docs/disableunusedfeatures.md

 1. The module's initialization is skipped when the plugin loads.
 2. On Android, Java libraries of the disabled module aren't included in the build anymore. (iOS Objective-C frameworks require a rebuild to be excluded).
 3. If you rebuild the plugin, all the code of the module will be removed from the build and methods will be no-ops.
-4. If you rebuild the plugin, the module's C++ libraries won't be linked agaisnt the executable anymore.
+4. If you rebuild the plugin, the module's C++ libraries won't be linked against the executable anymore.